 Franchising can be a great way to grow your restaurant.
-A knowledgeable consultant can determine how franchisable your restaurant is, and help you develop your franchise concept through market research and business planning, as well as help with regulatory issues and provide ongoing support and guidance.
-Selecting the most suitable franchise consultant will involve plenty of research, including background checks and referrals.
+A knowledgeable restaurant franchise consultant can determine how franchisable your restaurant is, help you develop your franchise concept through market research and business planning, as well as help with regulatory issues and provide ongoing support and guidance.
+Selecting the most suitable consultant will involve plenty of research, including background checks and referrals.
 Below is a list of qualities you should look for in a franchise consultant.

 Ask potential consultants if they are Certified Franchise Executives.
 The CFE designation means that they have completed the courses offered by the International Franchise Association’s Educational Foundation and have met important industry standards.

 You can locate franchise consultants who are members of the IFA’s Council of Franchise Suppliers by visiting its Web site at www.franchise.org.

 Some consultants will try to get away with using the same template for all of their clients by simply plugging changes into an existing boilerplate franchise plan.
 If you are paying more than $100,000 for consulting services, you deserve to receive individualized attention and customized plans.
 Confirm that is what you will receive before you start working with a consultant.

 Consultants who know the restaurant industry will be familiar with the market as a whole as well as the current industry trends.
 They can use this knowledge to work with you to create expansion strategies that will suite your restaurant concept.

 A specialist will also be able to provide guidance about the best markets for new locations.
 An expert can help you target areas that will truly benefit from your concept and avoid overly saturated markets.